dfinity/motoko/doc/md/writing-motoko/intercanister-calls.md

 If the method name or input types are unknown at compile time, it's possible to call arbitrary canister methods using the `ExperimentalInternetComputer` module.

-Modifying the above example to use this feature:
+Here is an example which you can modify for your specific use case:

 ```motoko
 import IC "mo:base/ExperimentalInternetComputer";